What Is The Difference Between Sectional Title And Free Hold Ownership?

 The cool thing is that you just need to pay your levies, and the board of trustees/managing agent will make sure that the money goes to solve the issues at hand.

-Pros and cons
+Pros and cons of sectional title

 In sectional title schemes, you have certain areas that you don’t own yourself.
 These are called communal areas.
 It includes the pool, (sometimes) the gardens and corridors.
 The body corporate need to take care of this – and you can often get the benefit of using this.